AkshaySiwal/DevOps_Notes/CICD.md

 # Continuous Integration (CI)
 ## Problem
 - In traditional software development, the process of integration generally took place at the end of a project after each person had completed their work.
-Integration generally took weeks or months and could be very painful.
+Integration generally took weeks or months and could be very painful as at the end of it you may be left with conflicts or bugs to fix.
 ## Solution
 - Continuous integration is a practice that puts the integration phase earlier in the development cycle so that building, testing and integrating code happens on a more regular basis.
 ## Continuous Integration